The Team

 • Rachel Cellinese

-Rachel has an extensive background in the entertainment industry as a senior creative art director navigating experiences across studio giants and exclusive boutique agencies.
-Creating visual key art for tv series and film, album covers, brand identity, and interactive marketing campaigns has honed her skills telling an entire story narrative through singular imagery.
-Since 2020, she has been a Chapter Leader for Climate Designers Los Angeles, where they host local meetups and curate climate resources, volunteer opportunities, and events.
-Rachel volunteers her time restoring native plant habitats from Malibu to Monrovia, and is passionate about wild spaces, urban foraging, environmental and social justice, all forms of artistic expression, creativity, imagination, and continual learning.
+Rachel is a senior creative art director with a background in the entertainment industry, experienced in navigating projects from studio giants to small agencies.
+Guiding ideas for visual storytelling, campaign strategies, and immersive experiences has honed her skills in telling an entire story narrative through singular imagery, creating all things entertainment marketing, from the design of key art for film posters and brand campaigns to music albums and conceptual pitch decks.
+Since 2020, she has been a Chapter Leader for Climate Designers LA hosting local meetup events, facilitating workshops, and curating resources that drive climate action.
+Rachel volunteers her time restoring native plant habitats and is passionate about wild spaces, urban foraging, environmental and social justice, regenerative ideas and life-centered systems, all forms of artistic expression, creativity, imagination, and continual learning.

 • Alexia Rojas